Melania Trump: Political influence

-Melania Trump working with children at a 2017 Christmas event; children's welfare was among the most important issues to Melania.
+Trump working with children at a 2017 Christmas event; she has said that children's welfare was among the most important issues to her.

-Melania was the one person exempt from the criticism and distrust that Donald leveled against those around him in the White House.
+Trump was the one person exempt from the criticism and distrust that her husband leveled against those around him in the White House.
 He held her opinion in high regard, often agreeing with her when she made it known, and he valued her loyalty as she did not seek public attention of her own.
-Melania believed that it was not her duty as first lady to take policy positions in her own right, but simply to advise Donald regarding his.
+She said she believed that it was not her duty as first lady to take policy positions in her own right, but simply to advise Donald regarding his.
 She was the only person among those around him who could critique him directly without repercussion.
 Donald frequently asked for her opinion about issues he was considering or people who he interacted with, calling her over the phone when she was not in the same room.

-Melania paid close attention to media coverage throughout Donald's presidency, providing her input on what would make good optics and maintain his image.
+Trump paid close attention to media coverage throughout her husband's presidency, providing her input on what would make good optics and maintain his image.
 She also provided advice on how to pose for pictures and has given him suggestions on how to appear when moving.
-The nature of their relationship allowed Melania to overlook erratic behavior from Donald, as she had long believed that there was no use in trying to change someone's personality, especially her husband's.
+The nature of their relationship allowed her to overlook erratic behavior from her husband, as she had long believed that there was no use in trying to change someone's personality, especially her husband's.